Shame and Trauma

 Shame and Trauma: Are they linked?

 Experiences of trauma leave many victims with feelings of shame, a voice in their head telling them they are unworthy, disgusting, terrible, or irredeemable.
 This is especially true with Complex Trauma (i.e., childhood abuse or neglect, domestic violence, sexual abuse, etc.) that is often personal in nature.
 The victim often believes that they are bad and that is why “the bad thing” happened to them.
 These feelings are not just things that one can “get over” quickly.
+To better understand what shame is and how it differs from guilt, start with our blog Shame Defined.

 Shame thrives on secrecy and will do anything it can to stop its story from being shared.
 Merriam-Webster’s dictionary defines shame as “a painful emotion caused by consciousness of guilt, shortcoming, or impropriety; a condition of humiliating disgrace or disrepute; or something that brings censure or reproach.”